dlang/DIPs/DIPs/DIP1NNN-MVF.md

 After **Stage 1** has persisted for 1 year, DMD will be updated with 2 compiler flags, `-preview=safeByDefault` and `-revert=safeByDefault`.

-  * Invoking the compiler with `-transition=safeByDefault` will cause the compiler to produce code that is `@safe`-by-default.
+  * Invoking the compiler with `-preview=safeByDefault` will cause the compiler to produce code that is `@safe`-by-default.
   * Invoking the compiler with `-revert=safeByDefault` will cause the compiler to produce code that is `@system`-by-default, maintaining the status quo.
-  * Invoking the compiler with neither flag will cause the compiler to produce code that is `@system`-by-default while emitting a deprecation warning message informing users of the upcoming transition, where to find more information, and how to silence the warning message by invoking the compiler with either `-transition=safeByDefault` or `-revert=safeByDefault`.
+  * Invoking the compiler with neither flag will cause the compiler to produce code that is `@system`-by-default while emitting a deprecation warning message informing users of the upcoming transition, where to find more information, and how to silence the warning message by invoking the compiler with either `-preview=safeByDefault` or `-revert=safeByDefault`.
 Users are welcome to tolerate the warning message until **Epoch**, at which time the warning message will no longer appear.
   * If the compiler is invoked with both `-transtion=safeByDefault` and `-revert=safeByDefault`, the one specified latest on the command line with take precedence.
 This is to allow users to specify a global preference, but then override it on a per-project or per-file basis.
   * Templates without an explicit `@safe`, `@trusted`, or `@system` attribute will remain agnostic, inferring their attributes from the site of their insantiation, regardless of whether the compiler was invoked with one of the aforementioned compiler flag or not, maintaining the status quo.